 Almond

-Almonds are very tasty and popular, but unfortunately, their cultivation is also extremely water-intensive.
+Almonds are very tasty and popular, but unfortunately, their cultivation is extremely water-intensive.

 More almonds are being eaten now than ever before.